spectralDNS/shenfun/docs/source/kleingordon.rst

 We now have three instances ``K0``, ``K1`` and ``K2``, corresponding to the basis :eq:`eq:kg:Vn`, that each can be used to solve one-dimensional problems.
-However, we want to solve a 3D problem, and for this we need a tensor product basis, like :eq:`eq:kg:Wn`, created as a Cartesian product of these three bases
+However, we want to solve a 3D problem, and for this we need a tensor product basis, like :eq:`eq:kg:Wn`, created as a tensor product of these three bases

 .. code-block:: python